RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

     - numpy
     - matplotlib

+   |

     .. tabs::

        .. tab:: Linux

+           Open the Terminal or use the *Terminal* in VS Code and type:

            .. code-block:: shell-session

                $ sudo pip3 install pyvisa pyvisa-py numpy matplotlib

        .. tab:: Windows

+           Open the *Command Prompt* or use the *Terminal* in VS Code and type:

            .. code-block:: shell-session